Kimserey/BlogArchive/20160325_var_view_lens_listmodel_uinext.md

 ## Conclusion

+I hope this post showed the importance of getting people to review your code.
 When I started programming, I used to be stressed over people reviewing my code.
-But after I passed that mental barrier, I rapidly understood that review from trusted entities is extremely beneficial for your software but even more beneficial for yourself.
+But after I passed that mental barrier, I rapidly understood that reviews from trusted entities were extremely beneficial to write better software but also for me to improve.

 We started with an idea and a bad implementation.
 After few rounds of conversation with the guys working on `WebSharper`, we ended up with a very nice solution and we ended up with understanding much better some functionalities of `WebSharper`.

 We now know that we should restrict the number of `Var` that we use.
 Then when dealing with `list` we can use `ListModel`.
 Finally we know that we can use `Lenses` to observe members of records.
+All this thoughts would not have came up if I would have stopped at the first solution.
 Hope you enjoyed this post, if you have any comments, leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
 Thanks for reading!